International Justice Center for

 • National Training Center- The Center will develop a national training component to provide technical support for domestic law schools/bar associations/state justice commissions and other organizations planning post-graduate programs designed to increase access to justice.

-• Creation of an Incubator for Touro Law Graduates- Launching the Touro Law incubator to assist 8 - 10 Touro Law graduates over an 18-month period as they deal with the professional and financial challenges of establishing solo or small community-based firm or not-for-profit organizations.
+• Creation of an Incubator for Touro Law Graduates- Launching the Touro Law incubator, the Community Justice Center of Long Island, to assist up to 10 Touro Law graduates over an 18-month period as they deal with the professional and financial challenges of establishing solo or small community-based firm or not-for-profit organizations.
 Ongoing Continuing Legal Education (CLE) classes geared to the needs of solo and small-firm practitioners will be offered.